supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_02_WorkingWithTenantProperties.md

 #### Task 3 - Finding the tenant ID

-Azure subscriptions have a trust relationship with Azure Active Directory (Azure AD).
-Azure AD is trusted to authenticate users, services, and devices for the subscription.
+Azure subscriptions have a trust relationship with Microsoft Entra ID.
+Microsoft Entra ID is trusted to authenticate users, services, and devices for the subscription.
 Each subscription has a tenant ID associated with it, and there are a few ways you can find the tenant ID for your subscription.

 1. In the **Microsoft Entra ID** page, in the Manage section, select **Properties**.